FREQUENTLY ASKED QUESTIONS ABOUT ACTIVITIES AT KFTHC

 What should I wear?

-- Dress comfortably, Long pants are a must for horsemanship activities as well as closed-toed shoes.
+- Dress comfortably, Long pants are strongly recommended for horsemanship activities, as well as closed-toed shoes.

 - Everyone who rides or participates in horsemanship activities at KFTHC wears an ASTM approved helmet.

 - (You can buy your own or use one of ours)

 - KFTHC operates by the Professional Association of Therapeutic Horsemanship (PATH) “Standards and Regulations,” so it is as safe as it can possibly be.

 - KFTHC’s horses are very well trained and gentle and classes take place in an enclosed arena.

 - Initially all riders will have a leader and two side walkers to act as safety helpers.
 As the rider progresses the number of helpers will decrease.

 - Horseback riding is not considered a safe activity for individuals less than two years of age.